 1. “The literal ability to perform an action and the advisability of doing so are two very separate things.” ~Chris Reimer

 Here’s what this means to me: To a varying degree, we are all given power in our lives.
 Power at home, power at our jobs, power to shape the lives of others.
 We have the green light to fire someone if they break rule XYZ.
-It’s in the employee handbook.
+It’s in the Employee Handbook.
 However, the green light does not always have to mean “Go!”
 For instance, decisions made while angry have an above-average chance of being short-sighted, damaging – what you’d call “wrong.”
-As I allude to in my book, in life there are the blacks and the whites – the extremes – and then there’s a very deep pool of greys, and that’s where most of the swimming in life is done.
+As I allude to in my book, in life there are the blacks and the whites – the extremes – and then there’s a very deep pool of grays, and that’s where most of the swimming in life is done.
 So get to know that deep water.
 Understand it and the other people swimming in it.
 This is important!
 I like to live my life in a results-based way – what am I trying to accomplish? – versus following every single rule to the letter.
 You do not merely possess the power of “do.”
 Don’t look at it that way.
 You have the power of “choice.”
 The choices you have been entrusted to make are not preordained “correct” simply because you are The Big Cheese.

 2. “People will forget what you said.
 People will forget what you did.
 But people will never forget how you made them feel.” ~Maya Angelou

 I quote this in my book.
 It means the world to me.
 Achievements aside, what’s really left at the end of the day, and at the end of our lives, is how we feel.
 Hopefully we feel accomplishment, and hopefully we feel good about ourselves and the world around us.
-It hard work to do right by people!
+It’s hard work to do right by people!
 Don’t kid yourself.
 And we too often ignore the people in our lives and what they’re going through.
 We should not ignore each other’s struggles any longer.
 Our work lives depend on it, not to mention our overall health.
 The world needs more empathy, and I think Ms. Angelou provided us a strong, crystal-clear reminder of the importance of treating each other with love and respect.